 Baldwin at War

 Matthias Baldwin started his locomotive business in 1831, and moved to our neighborhood in 1835.
-The 1850's were the great years for locomotive builders, and Baldwin was the biggest.
+The 1850's were the great years for locomotive builders, and Baldwin became the biggest.
 The Panic of 1857 cut his output in half, and then the Civil War hit in 1861.
-Baldwin had been selling more than half his output to southern states, but in the 1850's those states began to turn elsewhere in protest of Baldwin's abolitionist stance.
-Secession of those states ended all southern sales.
-He considered turning his factory into one that made shells and shot, but the US military and the Pennsylvania Railroad placed orders and picked up the slack.
+Baldwin had been selling more than half his output to southern states, but in the 1850's those states began to turn elsewhere in protest of Baldwin's abolitionist stance, until secession of those states ended most southern sales.
+He considered turning his factory into one that made shells and shot, but the US military and the Pennsylvania Railroad placed orders for locomotives and picked up the slack.

 Shortly after the Civil War broke out, the US government took over a rail line of the Philadelphia, Wilmington, & Baltimore Railroad, and extended the line to Washington DC.
 Baldwin built the first armored railroad cars for use on this line.
 The converted baggage car was covered with 2.5-inch oak planks, then with 0.5-inch boiler plate, and cannons were mounted on pivots inside the car, ready to fire through portholes.
 These armored cars were placed ahead of the locomotive to be sure the tracks were clear of enemy ambush.
-Armored trains were used extensively through the Second World War, and even today one is the preferred vehicle of North Korean leader Kim Jong-il.
+Armored trains were used extensively through the Second World War, and even today an armored train is the preferred means of travel for North Korean leader Kim Jong-il.

 Another Civil War connection to Baldwin: in 1862 the newly formed Union League leased a house at 1118 Chestnut Street.
 When the Union League moved into its new digs on Broad Street in 1865, Matthias bought 1118 Chestnut Street to use as his city home.
 Matthias died in 1866 at his country estate in Wissinoming, but the locomotive works continued under different partners' names and then as the Baldwin Locomotive Works (BLW).